Category: Physiology

 Gain Practical Knowledge for Careers in Medicine at the University of Florida

 If you’re interested in giving your resume a sizeable boost, look no further than the University of Florida’s online Medical Physiology Graduate Certificate program.
-In as little as one semester, you can complete the 9 to 14 credit hours needed to obtain the certificate.
-This program consists of rigorous and up-to-date content and is ideal for a variety of professionals in the medical community, including:
+In as little as one semester, you can complete the 9 to 14 credit hours needed to earn your certificate.
+Our rigorous and up-to-date program content is ideal for a variety of professionals in the medical community, including:

 - Nurses